Physician Awards Committee

 Kathleen M. Foley, MD (Chair)

-Dr. Kathleen M. Foley is a pioneering neurologist who dedicated her career to pain management and palliative care.
-A Cornell Medical School graduate, she established America’s first designated pain service at Memorial Sloan-Kettering Cancer Center in 1981.
-An international advocate against physician-assisted suicide, she champions better end-of-life care.
-She’s published over 290 papers, chaired WHO committees, and was elected to the Institute of Medicine for her groundbreaking work in cancer pain treatment.
+Dr. Kathleen M. Foley is a pioneering neurologist who has dedicated her career to the treatment of pain in patients with cancer and to advancing palliative care nationally and internationally.
+A Weill Medical College of Cornell University graduate, she established the first designated cancer pain service in the United States at Memorial Sloan Kettering Cancer Center.
+She has published over 350 papers, chaired three WHO Committees to advance palliative care in cancer, and was elected a member of the National Academy of Medicine for her research in cancer pain treatment.
 READ MORE

 Diane E. Meier, MD, FACP